cytopia/check_php/README.md

 ## 2. Usage

+Each argument allows you to specify which severity should be triggered (`<w|e>`), where `w` triggers a warning and `e` triggers an error.
+Arguments that can be used multiple times (`-m` and `-c`) can of course use different severities each time.
+All severities will be aggregated and the highest severity (error > warning) will determine the final state.

 ```shell
 Usage: check_php [-s <w|e>] [-u <w|e>] [-m <module> <w|e>] [-c <conf> <val> <w|e>] [-v]
        check_php -h